SaraLMS/Unsupervised-HAR-Models-for-Characterizing-Office-Tasks/README.md

 from the subject-specific sets, the most common features are selected to form the final feature set.
 The used selects how many features the final feature set should have.
 The *two_stage_feature_selection* function is used for this model.

+## Experiment2_Cluster_Stability

+In this experiment, clustering is performed on the train set and the test set instances are appointed to the preformed clusters.
+If Agglomerative Clustering is chosen, clustering is performed on 20 % of the data.
+Similar to experiment 1, this run experiment 2 as follows:

+    with open('run_experiment2.py') as f:
+        code = f.read()
+        exec(code)

+In *run_experiment3.py*, select the booleans to True depending on which model to run (SSM, 1GM, and 2GM).
+For the SSM, *subject_specific_clustering* function does the following:
+The feature sets used for this model are specific for each subject (or dataset) and are loaded from a txt file (subjects_features_path) which has two columns: the first is the subject id, and the second is the best feature set found for the respective subject in experiment 1, separated by ';' (i.e., P001; ['xAcc_Mean', 'zMag_Max']) This function saves the adjusted rand index, normalized mutual information, and accuracy score (random forest) results in an Excel sheet.
+This function has the following parameters:

++ main_path (str): Path to the main_folder containing subfolders which have the datasets.
+The directory scheme is the following main_folder/folder/subfolder/dataset.csv
+    (i.e., datasets/features_basic_acc_gyr_mag_phone_watch/P001/features_basic_acc_gyr_mag_phone_watch_P001.csv)
++ subjects_features_path (str): Path to the txt file containing the features sets for each subject.
+These should match the same conditions of the dataset which will be used for this experiment (i.e., if clustering all activities, the path should be to the feature sets found for all activities).
+Otherwise, this the results obtained will not be correct.
++ clustering_model (str): Unsupervised learning model used for clustering.
+Supported models are:
+        "kmeans" - KMeans clustering
+        "agglomerative": Agglomerative clustering model
+        "gmm": Gaussian Mixture Model
++ nr_clusters (int): Number of clusters to find
++ features_folder_name: str:  Path to the folder[*] identifying which datasets to load.
+The directory scheme is the following folder[*]/subfolder/dataset.csv
+    (i.e., features_basic_acc_gyr_mag_phone_watch[*]/P001/features_basic_acc_gyr_mag_phone_watch_P001.csv)
++ results_path (str): Path to the directory where to save the Excel sheet with the clustering and random forest results.

+For the 1GM and the 2GM, the *one_stage_general_model_each_subject* and *two_stage_general_model_clustering* functions
+are used.
+These two function differ from the SSM since the user must input the feature set (List[str]).

+## Experiment3_Cluster_Imbalance

+To run experiment 3, the user must the *run_experiment3.py*:

+    with open('run_experiment3.py') as f:
+        code = f.read()
+        exec(code)

+The *imbalanced_clustering* function applies a sliding window approach on a dataframe in order to extract multiple consecutive chunks of the standing still and walking medium data.
+These chunks are then added to the sitting data to form the final dataset.
+The clustering result is obtained  by doing the mean ARI over all datasets.
+With this function, the user can select the final sitting proportion, as well as the number of chunks from the standing and walking instances to have.